Estate Tax Planning Trusts: A Comprehensive Guide

 Income

 In addition to tax benefits, this strategy includes a cash flow component.
-Estimated distributions are around 1% of the purchase amount, which would be roughly $2,000 in the first year and about $12,000 total over six years on a $200,000 purchase amount.
+Estimated distributions are around 1% of the purchase amount.
+On a $200,000 purchase amount, that’s roughly $2,000 yearly and $12,000 total over six years.
 While projections are subject to variation, these estimates are based on typical performance and current tax law.

-What if Aaron chose not to start a solar business?
+What if Aaron chose not to purchase a solar project?

 This is a common question: How would Aaron do if he simply paid his taxes and invested the remaining money?